Skip to main content

 Editing dbt models

-While the dbt IDE is currently read-only, you can edit existing dbt models in a workbook and push them back to the dbt repository.
-This can be useful for prototyping new dbt models, as it allows you to iteratively build and visualize the data.
+While the dbt IDE is read-only, you can edit existing dbt models in a workbook and push changes back to the dbt repository.

-6. The model will open in a new workbook.
-From here, you can the SQL editor to iterate on the model.
+4. The model opens in a new workbook.
+Use the SQL editor to iterate on the model.

-7. When finished, click Model > Push to dbt repo.
+5. When finished, click Model > Push to dbt repo and follow the same push flow as creating a new model.

-After the model is rebuilt in your warehouse, you can bring in the updated version by triggering a schema refresh.
+After the model is rebuilt in your warehouse, bring in the updated version by triggering a schema refresh.